Matt4llan/SQL/README.md

 ### Skills Learned

-- Advanced understanding of using queries in SQL.
-- Proficiency searching SQL database tables.
+- Run SQL queries to retrieve information from a database
-- Advanced understanding of using filters for multiple conditions
+- Advanced understanding of how to apply AND, OR, and NOT operators to filter SQL queries

 ### Tools Used